If you are wondering if is Sicily a country or just an island, then you are in the right place.

 Like I said earlier, Sicily is not a country, it is one of the five Italian autonomous regions and together with the other 19 provinces, it forms Italy.

-It has the same currency, flag and governance as the rest of Italy.
+This stunning piece of land has the same currency, flag, and governance as the rest of Italy.

 The capital of the province is Palermo, a beautiful town located in the northern part of the island with beautiful architecture and many restaurants and bars where to sip an Italian wine and enjoy the view!

 The island is split into 9 provinces: Siracusa, Palermo, Messina, Catania, Caltanissetta, Trapani, Enna, Ragusa and Agrigento.

 8 of the 9 provinces have a beautiful coastline, with many wonderful beaches and amazing landscapes.

-Enna is the only province which does not have a coastline, but it has instead the highest volcano from Europe.
+Enna is the only province that does not have a coastline, but it has instead the highest volcano from Europe.